Adnnann/MERN-bug-tracking-app/README.md

 There are two users created for checking how app behaves when admin is logged in compared to regular user being logged in.

-username: admin       user:user
+username: admin
+password: admin123

+username:user
-password: admin123    password: user123
+password: user123

 I have also added few more users in the system for testing assigned to field in the app